FarronF/limerick-council-meetings/meetings/2024/01/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th January 2024.md

 a) How many Driver Feedback signs are on the R512 and R513

-b) What speeds are recorded at these locations---
+b) What speeds are recorded at these locations
+---